jacostr/phantommod/TECHNICAL.md

 ## Overview & Goals

 PhantomMod is a self-contained Fabric client mod.
 The primary goals are:

-- **Hypixel Watchdog bypass** — all automation modules are specifically tuned to avoid pattern-matching heuristics used by Hypixel's anti-cheat.
 - **Minimal footprint** — no third-party libraries beyond Fabric API.
 Pure vanilla mappings.
 - **Configurable detectability** — every automation module exposes sliders and presets so the user can tune risk vs. strength.